acarrab/acarrab.github.io/Content/projects/multi-robot_environment.md

 number of pairwise collisions that occur.
 I layed out a plan for what I am going to be researching as well as getting my workspace organized and set up for working.
-I met with my mentor, Jingjin Yu, and we layed out moreso what I will be starting with.
+I met with my mentor, Jingjin Yu, and we layed out more-so what I will be starting with.